zfan20/STOSA/README.md

 }
 ```

-Another pilot study is DT4SR, please feel free to cite if you find them useful:
+Another pilot study is DT4SR (best short paper nomination by CIKM'21), please feel free to cite if you find them useful:
 ```bibtex
 @inproceedings{fan2021modeling,
   title={Modeling Sequences as Distributions with Uncertainty for Sequential Recommendation},